Serpentine Gallery Pavilion 2015: A tunnel of colour by Selgascano

 This year’s creation is a polygonal tunnel of colour, which can be entered from different points.
 It also includes a secret corridor joining the inner and outer layers of the structure.
 As the light is diffused through the coloured panels, it gives a stained glass effect.
 Inside is a café serving Fortnum & Mason sandwiches, salads, cakes and pastries.

 - The Serpentine Pavilion is open from now until 18 October 2015.
 Free to visit, but also contains a café inside.
 Open 10am-6pm.
 Serpentine Pavilion, Kensington Gardens, Kensington, W2 3XA.
 Nearest tube: Lancaster Gate, Knightsbridge or South Kensington.
 For more information, visit the Serpentine Gallery website.

 For Metro Girl’s post on last year’s Pavilion, click here.

 For a guide to what else is on in London in October, click here.

-Posted on 10 July 2015, in Architecture, Art, London, Tourist Attractions and tagged Architecture, art, August 2015, July 2015, Kensington Gardens, london, Serpentine Gallery, Serpentine Pavilion, summer 2015.
+Posted on 10 Jul 2015, in Architecture, Art, London, Tourist Attractions and tagged Architecture, art, Kensington Gardens, London, Serpentine Gallery, Serpentine Pavilion.
 Bookmark the permalink.
 9 Comments.